LED Basketball court lighting design and cost guide

 • Type of lighting fixtures: LED lighting fixtures mounted on lighting poles

-• Recommended lighting pole height: 23 feet
+• Basketball lighting pole height recommendation: 23 feet

 • Number of lighting poles: either 4 or 6